We enjoyed every minute of this trip. Want to go back and do more!

 Inverness is 170 miles (3.5 hours) north of Glasgow on the A9.
 Parking (not secure) is available in Inverness.
 You can leave your car at some accommodation we use in Inverness :

 Scottish Citylink operates buses from Inverness (1 hour) to Fort Augustus.
 Visit www.citylink.co.uk for timetables and tickets.

-The Great Glen Way is a relatively easy walking trail and if you are a regular walker or lead an active lifestyle you will enjoy the trail.
-If you currently don’t enjoy that level of fitness regular walking supplemented by cardio vascular exercise for at least 6 months prior to your walk is recommended.
+The Great Glen Way is a relatively easy walking trail, and if you are a regular walker or lead an active lifestyle, you will enjoy the trail.
+If you currently don’t enjoy that level of fitness, regular walking supplemented by cardiovascular exercise for at least six months before your walk is recommended.
 A good gym or personal trainer will be able to draw up a personalised training programme.

 You will need good walking shoes/boots (ideally waterproof), comfortable walking clothes, waterproof jacket and trousers, a daypack and hats/gloves etc.